Cumulus-Mods/Simple-Quern/README.md

 ### Roadmap
 - [ ] Replace LibCD with https://github.com/FabricMC/fabric/pull/1075
-- [ ] Turn the quern into a block entity renderer with rotation animation on use
-    - [ ] Allow the handstone in the block to correspond with the handstone in the quern
-- [x] Rewrite the recipe deserializer with Codecs
-    - [x] Rewrite the recipes to use loot tables
-    - [ ] Rewrite the recipes using the new format
+    - [ ] Rewrite the compatibility recipes using the new format
 - [ ] Allow the handstones to be enchanted with efficiency and fortune